 On the whole the level of the test wasmoderate to tough.
-The test contained many moderate and difficult questions and hence the important factor was selection of right questions.
-Reasoning section in this paper was comparatively difficult than the Quant section.
-Verbal section was easy to moderate as regards level of difficulty.
+The test contained many moderate and difficult questions and hence the important factor was selection of appropriate questions to attempt.Quantsection was tougher than reasoning section.
+Verbal section wasmoderate.
 The key to getting a good percentile was time management and selection of questions.

-The difficulty level of this section is quite high.
-A good student could have scored 90+ percentile by attempting 12-14 questions with approx. 90% accuracy.
+In this section, one could have fetched 90+ percentile by attempting 8-11 questions with approx. 80 % accuracy.

 Students found this section tougher than DI this time.
 The Quantitative section had 5 easy, 8 medium and 9 difficult questions.
 Selection of questions was important to crack this section.
 There were questions from varied topics like Geometry, Basic Numbers, Basic Algebra, Progression and Series, Arithmetic (Percentages/Time and Work/Mixtures/Percentages/SI-CI/Ratios).
 A good student could have scored 90+ percentile by attempting around 7-10 questions with approx. 80% accuracy.

 The overall feel of the paper was moderate to tough, though for the students who knew how to manage the time available to the best i.e., not wasting much time in lengthy and difficult questions, could easily manage an overall good attempt.
 Quant section was tougher than reasoning section Verbal section was moderate.
 Most of the questions in quant section were from Arithmetic, Algebra, Number system and Geometry.
 For verbal section, one should have good reading skills as there were 4 RC’s and also a few questions based on paragraph summary.
 One must focus on contextual vocabulary as well to understand and score well in RC passages.
 Questions such as sentence rearrangement and finding the best placement questions require analysis and knowledge of tricks to answer the questions.
 It is not advisable to spend too much time on TITA questions especially in the verbal section.